ToshioCP/Gtk4-tutorial/src/tfetextview/tfetextview_doc.md

 Emitted when the GFile in the TfeTextView object is changed.
 The signal is emitted when:

-- a new file is read
+- a new file is opened and read
-- the contents is saved as a different pathname
+- a user choose a file with GtkFileChooserDialog and save the contents.
 - an error occured during I/O operation, and GFile removed as a result.

 ### open-response